codazoda/mildroadtrip/README.md

 - Run `jekyl serve` to see the site
 - Post on instagram @mildroadtrip
 - Post on Twitter @mildroadtrip
+- Keyword research data is in my notes repo

 [Mild Road Trip](http://www.mildroadtrip.com)